-Her name was Jarena Lee, and she was an African American preacher from the early 1800s, long before Pentecostalism’s Aimee Semple McPherson blazed trails or Methodist allowed (and then rescinded) women’s right to preach in the at the turn of the 20th century.
-And long, long before Episcopalians got around to doing justice on this issue in 1979.
+Her name was Jarena Lee, and she was an African American preacher from the early 1800s, long before Pentecostalism’s Aimee Semple McPherson blazed trails or Methodists allowed (and then rescinded) women’s right to preach in the at the turn of the 20th century.
+And long, long before Episcopalians got around to doing justice on this issue in 1974.

 But instead of being a white man interpreting a black female’s experience, I thought it best to let Ms. Lee speak for herself.

 I think you’ll agree she needs no man to explain herself.
-She is eloquent and powerful, and in this, she reminds me of another woman fighting for equality, one Rachel Held Evans.
+She is eloquent and powerful, and in this, she reminds me of other women still fighting the same battle of equality.

 From her autobiography on her call to preach: